NLog/NLog.github.io/_posts/2025-06-21-nlog-6-0-released.md

 - [NLog.Targets.WebService](https://www.nuget.org/packages/NLog.Targets.WebService) - Depends on System.Net.Http.HttpClient.
 - [NLog.RegEx](https://www.nuget.org/packages/NLog.RegEx) - Depends on System.Text.RegularExpressions which is a huge dependency for a logging library.

-See also [List of major changes in NLog v6](https://nlog-project.org/2025/04/29/nlog-6-0-major-changes.html) with more details.
+See also [List of major changes in NLog v6](https://nlog-project.org/2025/04/29/nlog-6-0-major-changes.html) for more details.

 ## Many other improvements